Humanity After Nuremberg: The Colour Line

 “What he cannot forgive Hitler for is not the crime in itself, the crime against man, it is not the humiliation of man as such, it is the crime against the white man, the humiliation of the white man, and the fact that he applied to European colonialist procedures which until then had been reserved exclusively for the Arabs of Algeria, the ‘coolies’ of India, and the ‘niggers’ of Africa.”

-This distinction between “crime against man” and “crime against the white man” would be revealed in the contradiction of the Tokyo Trial, the subject of Part 2 of this essay.
+This distinction between “crime against man” and “crime against the white man” would be revealed in the contradiction of the Tokyo Trial, the subject of the second part of this essay.